 Although the results are not yet visible, a small group of us, the “AstroGen Team,” has been working on developing the Project.
 We have entered more than 27,000 astronomy-related dissertations into a temporary database, taking advantage of the fact that many universities and some countries have posted such information—often the full dissertations—online.
 We are working on our list of universities that have granted doctorates, and we are dealing with questions regarding what information to list when AstroGen takes its place on this website in a format somewhat similar to that of the MGP.

-As of 5 December 2018 we have nearly complete lists of modern doctorates, from 1853 through mid-2018, from the following countries:
+As of 30 December 2018 we have nearly complete lists of modern doctorates, from 1853 through mid-2018, of astronomy-related doctorates awarded by the following countries:

 We are looking for help.
 We are especially seeking volunteers who are familiar with the languages and, preferably, the academic cultures of countries not listed above.
-We currenly have a person working on Russia.
+We currenly have a person working on Russia, and France is about half done with some 2000 theses entered.
 How about taking on Germany, France, Italy, or almost any Asian country?
 If you would like to become a member of the team, contributing as much or little time as you wish, please contact me at firstname.lastname@example.org.

 Publications and Talks about Astrogen